cameronhunter/glacier-cli/README.md

 ## Command line options

 ```
- -file   <file_name>   File to save the inventory to.
-Defaults to 'glacier-<vault-name>-inventory.json'
  -region <region>      Specify URL as the web service URL to use.
 Defaults to 'us-east-1'
 ```